 It’s a dark place to visit but there is light.
 There are stories of female friendship that bonded women together in love, death, and survival.

-If you’re doing a day trip from Berlin, check out the activities and tours below, or get inspired by my friend Carina at Bucketlist2life.com, who asked German bloggers to share their favorite spots in Germany.
+- If you’re doing a day trip from Berlin, get inspired by my friend Carina at Bucketlist2life.com, who asked German bloggers to share their favorite spots in Germany.